wh0pper/capstone_planning/README.md

 # Description
 This repository is intended to house explorative resources and code for my Epicodus capstone project, the working title of which is 'Light Patch.'

+# Learning objectives for capstone project
+* Event-driven programming with ruby
+* Real-time API with Rails
+*

 # Relevant Links
 #### LEDs:
 * [Dotstar overview](https://learn.adafruit.com/adafruit-dotstar-leds?view=all)